alumae/kaldi-offline-transcriber/README.md

 E.g., transcribing a radio inteview of length 8:23 takes about 37 minutes.

 Memory requirements: during most of the work, less than 1 GB of memory is used.
-However, during the final rescoring pass, about 5 GB memory is used for a very short time.

 ## Requirements ##